 Dear Mr. Knapp:

-The purpose of this letter is to give OET a brief summary of activities in IEEE 802.11 that are addressing the issues raised in the sections in the NPRM referenced above.
+The purpose of this letter is to give OET a brief summary of activities coordinated by IEEE 802.11 that are addressing issues raised in the sections in the NPRM referenced above.
 ET Docket No. 13-49, Section III.B.4, ¶101 (p.32) states that:

 101. Finally, what measures should be taken to protect non-radar systems that operate in the U-NII-2B and U-NII-4 bands and what is the cost implication for manufacturers, vendors and consumers?
 We seek comment on what types of sharing technology or techniques could be used to protect non-radar systems, such as the DSRCS which includes both road side units (RSU-fixed) and on board units (OBUmobile) operating under a primary allocation.
 For example, U-NII signal detection technologies used for DFS may not be able to detect signals from incumbents other than radar systems.
 Could U-NII devices detect signals from both DSRC fixed and mobile stations?
 We seek comments on evolving technologies that may help to detect non-radar signals and to protect those operations from harmful interference.

-In August of 2013, the Regulatory Standing Committee of IEEE 802.11 created a “tiger team” to bring together interested participants from the WLAN and DSRC industries to exchange technical ideas and explore possible solutions to the band sharing as proposed in this NPRM.
-This group is called the DSRC Coexistence Tiger Team and operates under the auspices of the IEEE 802.11 working group; conference calls are conducted weekly, and documents and emails are openly available to the public on the IEEE document servers.
-As stated in a recent presentation to the Tiger Team, the objective of the group is to “Create a document that describes and quantifies possible coexistence mechanisms between DSRC and extensions of the 802.11 base standard into the proposed UNII-4 band, if the FCC allows such band sharing in a future R&O.”
+In August of 2013, the Regulatory Standing Committee of IEEE 802.11 created a “Tiger Team” consisting of interested participants from the WLAN and DSRC industries to exchange technical ideas and explore possible solutions to the band sharing issue as proposed in this NPRM.
+This group, referred to asthe DSRC Coexistence Tiger Team,operates under the auspices of the IEEE 802.11 working group.Conference calls are conducted weekly, and contributions in the form of documents and emails are openly available to the public on IEEE document servers.
+As stated in a recent presentation to the Tiger Team, the objective of the group is to “Create a document that describes and quantifies possible coexistence mechanisms between DSRC and extensions of the 802.11 base standard in the proposed UNII-4 band, if the FCC allows such band sharing in a future R&O.”

-The proposed work items for the group (as stated in the same presentation) are:
+The proposed work plan for the group (as stated in the same presentation) is:

-Review of ITS/DSRC field trials
+Review of ITS/DSRC field trials conducted to date

 Review of work to date on coexistence